 - Discover how DBA enables companies to operate under a name other than their legal identity.

-- Learn how to use DBA for various goals, like branding, market expansion, and rebranding after a merger or acquisition.
+- Learn how to use DBA to accomplish various goals, including rebranding after a merger or acquisition, market growth, and branding.

-- Find out the cost and procedures for registering a DBA name for an Iowa business.
+- Find out the costs and procedures for registering a DBA name for a Maine firm.